Abdel Fattah el-Sisi: Domestic policy

-According to Freedom House, President Abdel Fattah al-Sisi has governed Egypt in an increasingly authoritarian manner.
-They claim that meaningful political opposition is virtually nonexistent and that security forces engage in human rights abuses with impunity.
+According to the American organization Freedom House in 2021, President Abdel Fattah al-Sisi has governed Egypt in an authoritarian manner.
+Freedom House claims that meaningful political opposition is virtually nonexistent in the country, and that security forces engage in human rights abuses with impunity.

-Sisi has expressed his personal concerns about the issue of sexual assault in the country.
+Sisi has expressed his personal concerns about the issue of sexual assault in Egypt.
 He was photographed during a hospital visit to a woman receiving treatment after an assault during celebrations in Cairo's Tahrir Square, ordering the army, the police, and the media to counter the issue.

-El-Sisi has called for the reform and modernisation of Islam; to that end, he has taken measures within Egypt such as regulating mosque sermons and changing school textbooks (including the removal of some content on Saladin and Uqba ibn Nafi inciting or glorifying hatred and violence).
+Sisi has called for the reform and modernisation of Islam; to that end, he has taken measures within Egypt such as regulating mosque sermons and changing school textbooks (including the removal of some content on Saladin and Uqba ibn Nafi inciting or glorifying hatred and violence).
 He has also called for an end to the Islamic verbal divorce; however, this was rejected by a council of scholars from Al-Azhar University.

-El-Sisi also became the first Egyptian president in the country's history to attend Christmas Mass and gave a speech at the Coptic Orthodox Christmas service in Cairo in January 2015 calling for unity and wishing the Christians a merry Christmas.
+Sisi also became the first Egyptian president in the country's history to attend Christmas Mass and gave a speech at the Coptic Orthodox Christmas service in Cairo in January 2015 calling for unity and wishing the Christians a merry Christmas.

 Human rights policy

-According to Human Rights Watch, Sisi's government used torture and enforced disappearances against his political opponents and criminal suspects.
-Extrajudicial killings were committed by the military in its campaign against Wilayah Sayna, an ISIS affiliate in North Sinai.
-In addition to prosecutions, travel bans and asset freezes against human rights defenders, and repressive new legislations that threaten to kill the independent civil society.
-The government is also responsible for arbitrary arrests and torture of children as young as twelve.
+The U.S.-based organization Human Rights Watch has accused Sisi's government of using torture and enforced disappearances against political opponents and criminal suspects.
+HRW has claimed that extrajudicial killings were committed by the military during its campaign against Wilayah Sayna, an ISIS affiliate in North Sinai.
+HRW has also accused Sisi's government of using prosecutions, travel bans and asset freezes against human rights defenders, and legislations that HRW says threatens the country's civil society.
+HRW has also accused the government of conducting arbitrary arrests and torture against children as young as twelve.

-Mass demonstrations against his government broke out on 20 September 2019, protesting perceived corruption, repression and lack of freedom.
+International human rights organizations such as Human Rights Watch and Amnesty International estimated that there were about 60,000 political prisoners in Egypt as of January 2020.

+Protests against Sisi's government broke out on 20 September 2019, after videos published by Spain-based Egyptian contractor Mohamed Ali alleged that public funds had been mismanaged under Sisi's presidency.
+The protests were quickly dispersed by police shortly afterward.

 Sisi blamed political Islam for protests and instability.
 According to him, "As long as we have political Islam movements that aspire for power, our region will remain in a state of instability."
-Sisi stated that public opinion in Egypt would not accept political Islam to return to government, referring to 30 June 2013 uprising and coup d'état against the Muslim Brotherhood rule.
+Sisi stated that public opinion in Egypt would not accept political Islam to return to government, referring to the protests against Morsi in 2013 and Morsi's subsequent overthrow.